Athena-OS/athena-nix/docs/nixpkgs.md

 ### Source link

-If using SourceForge as source, use `mirror://sourceforge` instead of `https://downloads.sf.net/sourceforge`.
+If using SourceForge as source, use `mirror://sourceforge/project`.

 ### Replace code strings